JHONGOPI/CODETECH-INTERNSHIP-IOT-Task1/README.md

 - Retrieves temperature and humidity from the DHT11 sensor using dht.readHumidity() and dht.readTemperature().

-"Calculate Heat Index:"
+**Calculate Heat Index:**

--Computes the perceived temperature based on humidity and temperature using dht.computeHeatIndex().
+- Computes the perceived temperature based on humidity and temperature using dht.computeHeatIndex().
-Print Data to Serial Monitor:
+**Print Data to Serial Monitor:**

--Outputs the sensor readings and computed heat index to the serial monitor for debugging with Serial.print().
+- Outputs the sensor readings and computed heat index to the serial monitor for debugging with Serial.print().

-"Upload Data to ThingSpeak:"
+**Upload Data to ThingSpeak:**

--Sends the sensor readings to a ThingSpeak channel using ThingSpeak.writeFields().
+- Sends the sensor readings to a ThingSpeak channel using ThingSpeak.writeFields().
--Update Timer: - Resets the timer to control the interval between data transmissions using lastTime = millis().
+- Update Timer: - Resets the timer to control the interval between data transmissions using lastTime = millis().

-#####Technologies Used
+##### Technologies Used
-"ESP32:"
+**ESP32:**

--A microcontroller with integrated WiFi and Bluetooth, used for IoT applications.
+- A microcontroller with integrated WiFi and Bluetooth, used for IoT applications.
-"DHT11 Sensor:"
+**DHT11 Sensor:**

--A digital sensor that measures temperature and humidity.
+- A digital sensor that measures temperature and humidity.
-"WiFi Library (WiFi.h):"
+**WiFi Library (WiFi.h):**

--Enables the ESP32 to connect to WiFi networks.
+- Enables the ESP32 to connect to WiFi networks.
-"ThingSpeak Library (ThingSpeak.h):"
+**ThingSpeak Library (ThingSpeak.h):**

--Facilitates sending data to the ThingSpeak cloud service for storage and visualization.
+- Facilitates sending data to the ThingSpeak cloud service for storage and visualization.
-"DHT Library (DHT.h):"
+**DHT Library (DHT.h):**

--Provides functions to interact with DHT sensors, like reading temperature and humidity.
+- Provides functions to interact with DHT sensors, like reading temperature and humidity.
-"Serial Communication:"
+**Serial Communication:**

--Used for debugging by sending data to a connected computer via the serial port.
+- Used for debugging by sending data to a connected computer via the serial port.
-"Arduino IDE:"
+**Arduino IDE:**

--The integrated development environment used to write and upload code to the ESP32.
+- The integrated development environment used to write and upload code to the ESP32.
-"C++ Programming Language:"
+**C++ Programming Language:**

--The language used to write the program for the ESP32.
+- The language used to write the program for the ESP32.
-"ThingSpeak:"
+**ThingSpeak:**

--An IoT cloud platform for aggregating, visualizing, and analyzing live data streams.
+- An IoT cloud platform for aggregating, visualizing, and analyzing live data streams.
-######Hardware and Software Required
+###### Hardware and Software Required
 ● ESP32
 ● DHT22 (Humidity+Temperature)
 ● 10K Resistor - 1 Qty